ndeet/lightning-publisher-wordpress/README.md

-# Bitcoin Lightning Publisher for WordPress
+# Nodeless Paywall for WordPress

 ![Lightning Publisher](/assets/banner.png)

-Bitcoin Lightning Publisher is a Paywall, Donation and Value 4 Value plugin for WordPress to accept instant Bitcoin Lightning payments.
+Nodeless Paywall is a Paywall, Donation and Value 4 Value plugin for WordPress to accept instant Bitcoin Lightning payments.
 It allows you to monetize any digital content with instant microtransactions and receive payments from your visitors directly to your preferred wallet - no need for expensive service providers.

 The plugin is the easiest and most flexible plugin to sell your digital content and to receive donations or Value 4 Value payments.